ZaenbA/capstone-project/README.md

 - Responsive Design – Fully functional on desktop, tablet, and mobile.

 # Future Features
-Option to add and turn background music on or off.
+- Option to add and turn background music on or off.

-Ability to save/bookmark calming tips.
+- Ability to save/bookmark calming tips.

-Change the background theme for a personalised feel.
+- Change the background theme for a personalised feel.

-Social sharing to post positive messages on social media.
+- Social sharing to post positive messages on social media.

-Agile Development
+# **Agile Development**
-I followed an Agile approach throughout the development of Mindful Moments+, using the MoSCoW prioritisation method to ensure essential features were delivered first.
+I followed an Agile approach throughout the development of Mindful Moments+, using the **MoSCoW prioritisation method** to ensure essential features were delivered first.
-A public GitHub Project Board was used to manage user stories, tasks, and track progress.
-The board was divided into three columns:
+A public **GitHub Project Board** was used to manage user stories, tasks, and track progress.
+The board was divided into 4 columns:
-Backlog – All planned features and ideas.
+- Backlog – All planned features and ideas.
-To do - Features to start developing.
+- To do - Features to start developing.
-In Progress – Features currently being developed.
+- In Progress – Features currently being developed.
-Done – Completed and tested features.
+- Done – Completed and tested features.

 Each card on the board contained a user story with clear acceptance criteria and was labelled as:
-Must Have – Important features that are essential for the application’s purpose.
+- Must Have – Important features that are essential for the application’s purpose.

-Should Have – Important features that improve the experience but are not critical.
+- Should Have – Important features that improve the experience but are not critical.

-Could Have – Optional enhancements that would be nice to include if time allowed.
+- Could Have – Optional enhancements that would be nice to include if time allowed.

 The board can be viewed here: Mindful Moments+ Project Board This approach allowed me to:
-Focus on delivering working features early.
+- Focus on delivering working features early.

-Easily track progress and adjust priorities.
+- Easily track progress and adjust priorities.

-Maintain flexibility to add improvements without losing sight of core functionality.
+- Maintain flexibility to add improvements without losing sight of core functionality.

-Testing
+## **Testing and Validation**
 Thorough testing was carried out throughout development to ensure Mindful Moments+ is functional, accessible, and responsive.
 Manual Testing
 I tested all user stories to confirm they met their acceptance criteria: